kanakmi/Photocode/README.md

 ## 🔐 Best Blockchain Project Using Hedera

-Hedera is a decentralized public network that utiltizes the Hashgraph consensus algorithm to overcome the traditional limitations of blockchain and allow one to create next era of fast, fair, and secure applications.
+Hedera is a decentralized public network that utilizes the Hashgraph consensus algorithm to overcome the traditional limitations of blockchain and allow one to create the next era of fast, fair, and secure applications.

 ## 🤖 Symbl.ai

-- We are using AssemblyAI API to convert speech to text for search page.
-User can convert his speech to text in the IDE (for writing the code).
+- We are using Symbl.AI API to convert speech to text for the search pages.
+The user can convert his speech to text in the IDE (for writing the code).

 ## 🧠 Challenges we ran into